Music store: Used stores

 Music stores may sell used, possibly vintage or collectible instruments and sound gear.

 Used-gear stores may employ or offer a consignment model, in which the store (acting as the consignee) sells the piece on behalf of the actual owner (the consignor) and takes a portion of the purchase price.
+Some stores also operate trade-in functions, allowing customers to exchange older gear for store credit or discounts on new items.

 Stores that primarily sell used equipment may carry new merchandise, minimally guitar strings, patch cords and microphone cables.
 In the United States, nationwide chains such as Music Go Round (about 30% new gear) and Sam Ash Music carry on a steady trade of used instruments and equipment.

+Online marketplaces such as eBay and Vinted have expanded access to secondhand musical instruments, enabling peer-to-peer resale at scale.
+In response, several major music retailers have introduced resale programs that incorporate logistics, inspection, and fulfilment services.
+For example, Sweetwater operates a gear exchange program that allows customers to sell or trade used instruments for cash or store credit.
+In the UK & Europe, retailers such as Gear4music also offer secondhand platforms that enable users to buy and sell used instruments online.

-On-line stores
+Online stores

-In the 2000s, some music stores sell their instruments and sound gear through a website that contains digital photos of the equipment, which are grouped into categories (e.g., electric guitars, amplifiers, PA gear).
-Each photo of a product is accompanied by the name and model number of each item, a description of each product's features and the price.
+Since the 2000s, many music retailers have begun to adopt an online model.
+Retailers sell instruments and sound gear through websites that contain photos of the equipment, which are grouped into categories (e.g., electric guitars, amplifiers, PA gear).
+Each photo of a product is accompanied by the name and model number of each item, a description of each product's features, and the price.
 The sophistication of online music stores varies.
 Some online music stores have a single photo of the item, the product name and price, and a few bullets about the features.
 On the other hand, some online music stores have interactive Web 2.0 features, such as 360-degree virtual reality-style images of the products, in which the viewer can "turn" the product around to see the back and sides, online comments sections where customers can review their purchases and additional music-related content, such as articles on musical instruments or sound gear written by store staff.
 Patrons pay electronically at online music stores using a credit card, PayPal or other electronic payment systems.
 The goods are shipped through the mail or by express delivery companies such as FedEx.
 Some music stores sell their products solely online.
-In other cases, some stores operate both a "bricks and mortar" store (or chain) and an online store.
+In other cases, some stores operate both a "brick and mortar" store (or chain) and an online store.